EliAndrewC/l7r/setting/l7r.md

 With the Empire lacking the number of priests and shugenja needed to manage the hosts of troublesome spirits venturing out from the depths of the forest, the remnants of the "ki rin shamans" were granted authority over the forest and the lands immediately surrounding its at-that-time borders.
 Hantei Genji signed their clan charter, granting them not only the land but the promise that the forest itself and its resources would be free from Imperial taxation, in recognition of its wild and feral nature.
 The Shining Prince understood that the wild gods and spirits and foxes of the great forest could not be tamed or subdued, and that only with patient spiritual discipline could these beings be brought out of conflict with their neighbors and into harmony with the Empire.

-The line of the Kitsune daimyo are directly traced to these ancient shamans.
+The line of the Kitsune daimyo is directly traced to these ancient shamans.
 Shinun who was a member of one of the primitive tribes relocated to the region, who one day found a dead fox and her two still-living kits snared in a hunter's trap.
 One was a black fox, the other a white fox, both auspicious omens.
 Shinun freed the kits and released them into the forest.

 Osusuki was the black fox, and grew into a shapechanger who married one of Shinun's daughters and thus became the progenitor of the Kitsune family.
 Akomachi was the white fox, who grew into a 10-tailed fox spirit who continues to appear to travelers in the form of a silver-haired woman with hands as flawless as snow, alternately granting wishes or stealing hearts or both.
 Osusuki is the ancestor of most of the humans in Kitsune lands, and Akomachi is the ancestor of most of the foxes in the Kitsune forest.